 Many people plan gifts at year-end to provide important tax deductions.
 Or they may find charitable contributions most helpful in years when they have a large influx of taxable income, from a bonus, sale of a business or successful investment, or inheritance of taxable assets such as savings bonds or IRAs.

 The most practical time to make significant gifts may be through your estate plan, by means of a will, living trust, or beneficiary designation on a life insurance policy or retirement account.

 We invite you to explore with us the many sides of your own planned giving and the meaning your personal philanthropy can have for both you and your future!

 What Should I Give?

-Life insurance, in addition to providing family protection and peace of mind, offers a multitude of outher benefits.
+Life insurance, in addition to providing family protection and peace of mind, offers a multitude of other benefits.
 You can keep lifetime ownership rights in a policy, but name us the beneficiary or partial beneficiary.
-Your estate will be entitled to a charitable deduction for the proceeds passing to us.
+Your estate will be entitled to a charitable deduction for the proceeds passed to us.

 You can also give a partial interest in property and receive an immediate income tax deduction.

 For example, You could make us the owner of a 10% interest in your vacation home.
 (In order to qualify for the tax deduction, you would have to contribute a 10% interest in every ownership right, including the right to use the property).
 However, the real benefit is that whenever the property is sold, we will receive 10% of the proceeds–even if the sale doesn’t occur until after your death.
 And the real benefit to you is a deduction of about 10% of the value of the gift property.